Azure/AzureKeyVault/README.md

 #> [1] TRUE

-# create a new self-signed certificate (will also create the associated key and secret)
+# create a new self-signed certificate (will also create an associated key and secret)
-vault$certificates$create("newcert",
+cert <- vault$certificates$create("newcert",
     subject="CN=mydomain.com",
     x509=cert_x509_properties(dns_names="mydomain.com"))

+# export the certificate as a PEM file
+cert$export("newcert.pem")

 # import a certificate from a PFX file
 vault$certificates$import("importedcert", "mycert.pfx")